sil-ai/wash-your-hands/README.md

 1. Clone this repo.

 2. Create a file in [poster_text](poster_text) for each language that you want to render on a poster.
 Some examples are included here which illustrate a variety of complex scripts and right-to-left scripts.
+Also, add a line to the [poster_elements.csv file](poster_elements.csv) for each language.

 3. Render the text with pango: